-Health care professionals play an important role in society by providing services that contribute to the overall health and well-being of individuals and their communities.
+Healthcare professionals play an important role in society by providing services that contribute to the overall health and well-being of individuals and their communities.
 In light of this responsibility, such professionals must behave ethically at all times.
 This obligation begins at the time of application to school and continues through the educational process, the licensure process, and the entirety of professional practice.
+Members of the dental profession voluntarily abide by the ADA Principles of Ethics & Code of Professional Conduct in the interest of protecting patients and maintaining the trust of society.
+The ADA Principles of Ethics & Code of Professional Conduct is found at this link: ADA.org/Ethics.

-Members of the dental profession voluntarily abide by the ADA Principles of Ethics and Code of Professional Conduct in the interest of protecting patients and maintaining the trust of society.
-The ADA Principles of Ethics Conduct can be found at ADA.org/ethics.
+Candidates are required to abide by these ethical standards and to read, understand, and comply with the examination regulations and rules of conduct for this examination.
+The obligation to abide by these ethical standards includes a commitment to honesty, truthfulness, full disclosure, accuracy, fairness, and integrity in all matters pertaining to examinations completed now and, in the future, (examination applications, examination procedures, applications for licensure, etc.).

-Applicants are expected to abide by these ethical standards and to read, understand, and comply with the examination regulations and rules of conduct for this examination.
-The obligation to abide by these ethical standards includes a commitment to honesty, truthfulness, full disclosure, accuracy, fairness, and integrity in all matters pertaining to examinations completed now and, in the future (examination applications, examination procedures, applications for licensure, etc.).
-Misconduct resulting in an irregularity in the examination process is a very serious matter.
+Misconduct in the examination process is a very serious matter.
 Violation of the rules of conduct or examination regulations may result in civil liability, voiding of examination results, retest penalties, or other appropriate penalties.